 Is a headboard necessary?
 You may find yourself asking this question when it comes time to purchase a new bed.
 It’s natural to try to minimize costs, however, your bed is one thing you should never sell yourself short on.

 You spend approximately one-third of your life in bed — meaning you should love every aspect of your sleep system.
 Plus, it plays a vital role in your overall health and well-being.
 So, while a headboard isn’t “necessary” to the structure of a bed, we encourage you to have one for functional and aesthetic purposes.

-Do You Need A Headboard?
+Do I Need A Headboard?

 A headboard can transform the overall look and feel of your bedroom.
 As opposed to a footboard, a board at the head of your bed doesn’t restrict your movement or the amount of space you have during the night (especially important to note for taller people).